 - A visa (to a particular country if applicable)

-- School ID, Transcript of Records (TOR) if the student or if being asked with your educational attainment.
+- Bring School ID, Transcript of Records (TOR), in case you are asked for your educational attainment

 Next time, I will share with you how I traveled solo to 5 countries in 2015.